abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter14.md

 chants, and there are a few different ones.
 “Anumodanā” literally means delighting in the goodness that has been done.
 So that’s the gist of it.

-9\.
-Could you please talk about the difference between awareness and consciousness?
+Q: Could you please talk about the difference between awareness and consciousness?
 Is awareness a conditioned state, the way consciousness is?
 How can we be aware if not through consciousness?

-Exactly.
+A: Exactly.
 You can’t really separate out the khandhas, the five aggregates of being.
 You can by using language and concepts, but, in reality, they’re tied together, rely on each other, and depend on each other.
 The difference between awareness and consciousness is that consciousness is the basic function of being able to be aware through the sense doors: eye consciousness, ear consciousness, nose consciousness, tongue consciousness, body consciousness, and mind consciousness.
 The ability to be conscious of sensory contact—that’s a basic function.
 If you live, exist, and have a body and a mind, then you have a basic function of consciousness.

 Awareness is a function of *saṅkhāra*, mental formations.
 The distinguishing characteristic of saṅkhāra, mental formations, is